Kubernetes

 kubectl apply -f akl_gw_sa_token_reviewer.yaml

-Use the Akeyless CLI to create the Kubernetes auth method which will restrict access to 2 different pods, named mypod1 and mypod2 from the namespace my-namespace-a.
-The result contains an Access Id and a private key that you will need later for the K8S Auth configuration in your Gateway:
+Use the Akeyless CLI to create the Kubernetes Auth Method, The result contains an Access Id and a private key that you will need later for the Kubernetes Auth configuration in your Gateway:

 Upon successful creation, the response: